Compliance

 No. New York State does not issue a statewide general contractor license for most construction work.
 Licensing is handled at the city or county level.
 The only contractors licensed at the state level are asbestos handling contractors and crane operators, both through the New York State Department of Labor.

 Yes.
 General contractors in New York City must register with the NYC Department of Buildings under NYC Administrative Code §28-418.
 If the work involves a 1-, 2-, 3-, or 4-family home or individual condo or co-op unit, you also need a separate Home Improvement Contractor license from the NYC Department of Consumer and Worker Protection (DCWP).
+DOB registration alone is not sufficient for residential work.

 No. Each jurisdiction runs its own licensing program.
 A home improvement contractor license issued by Nassau County does not authorize work in Suffolk County, Westchester County, or New York City.
 If you work across multiple jurisdictions, you need a separate license for each one that requires it.